Living independently and safely at home is a priority for many seniors.

 Case managers will:

-Arrange for visits through our Friendly Visiting program, which matches seniors with volunteers who visit weekly.
+- Arrange for visits through SCAP, Senior Community Assistance Program, which matches seniors with volunteers who visit weekly.

-Read more: Our Friendly Visitors are warm, kind individuals who are interested in meeting new people and sharing new experiences.
+- Read more: Our Friendly Visitors (SCAP Volunteers) can provide light chores, respite and companion services.
+Volunteers are warm, kind individuals who are interested in meeting new people and sharing new experiences.
 It’s a rewarding experience for both the senior and the volunteer.
 Most important it puts smiles on the faces of seniors and brings joy to their hearts.
-This program is made possible with funds from the Greentree Foundation.
+This program is made possible with funds through the AmeriCorps SDP Program.

 Did you know?